abhis021/QR-Code-Generator/README.md

  <code>pip3 install pyqrcode</code>
  <code>pip3 install PyQt5</code>

- After this, you should be able to run the QR CodeGenerator.
+ After this, you should be able to run the [QR Code Generator.](https://github.com/abhis021/QR-Code-Generator)